Der 100. Psalm: Structure and scoring

 The work is scored for a four-part choir, with often divided voices, and an orchestra of two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, three timpani and more percussion, organ, and strings.
 In the final movement, an additional brass ensemble of four trumpets and four trombones plays the cantus firmus of Luther's chorale "Ein feste Burg ist unser Gott".
 Reger used Lutheran hymns often in his work, in the tradition of Johann Sebastian Bach.
 He had already written a chorale fantasia on the hymn, Ein' feste Burg ist unser Gott, Op.
 27 in 1898.
-Reger's harmonies are advanced and at times close to atonality, but he claimed that he did nothing that Bach had not done before: harmonies as the result of the polyphon individual lines (Stimmführung).
+Reger's harmonies are advanced and at times close to atonality, but he claimed that he did nothing that Bach had not done before: harmonies as the result of the polyphonic individual lines (Stimmführung).

 All movements are written in D major, but Reger often modulates.
 The movements follow each other without a break.
 A short instrumental introduction, marked andante sostenuto, leads into the fourth movement.
 Reger achieves a unity of form by including material (both text and music) from the first movement in the later ones.

-Jauchzet
+1. Jauchzet

 The first movement corresponds to the opening movement of a symphony, which is often in sonata form.
 The movement sets the first two verses of the psalm, which call for three actions: "jauchzet" (rejoice), "dienet" (serve), and "kommt" (come).
 The three topics match two contrasting themes of the exposition of the sonata form, and its development.
 They are followed by a recapitulation of the two themes.